 Last updated : Thursday, 22 February 2024

-The teams in each division play each other home and away, and the winners of each division are promoted to the next division, while the bottom teams are relegated to the next lower division.
+The teams in each division play each other home and away, with the top teams at the end of the season promoted to the next division and the bottom teams relegated to the previous division.

 The CPL also has a cup competition, which is open to all teams in the league.
 The cup competition is played in a knockout format, with the winners of the cup being crowned CPL champions.

 CompetitionsIn addition to the league and cup competitions, the CPL also hosts a number of other events throughout the season, including:

 - A presentation evening

 The CPL also offers a number of other services to its members, including: